Ainsley Earhardt: Fox News

-In August 2018, Earhardt stated incorrectly on Fox & Friends that the U.S. defeat of "communist Japan" was an event that had made "America great".
-When the U.S. defeated Japan in World War II, Japan was actually an imperial fascist regime and an Axis nation.
-Her co-host, Steve Doocy, tried to mask her blunder, but it soon went viral.

 In May 2019, after The New York Times documented Trump's "deep financial distress" between 1985 and 1994 that included losing more money than almost any other American taxpayer, Earhardt praised Trump.
 She said, "It's pretty impressive, all the things that he's done in his life.
 It's beyond what most of us could ever achieve."
 Earhardt criticized "the liberal media", saying that Republicans will not run for office anymore "because they know the liberal media is going to take them down."
 In October 2018, after The New York Times documented how Trump obtained nearly half a billion dollars from his father, Fred Trump Sr., through "dubious tax schemes" and possible tax fraud, Earhardt accused the Times of "bashing" Trump's father.